By: Maralee McKee, Manners Mentor

 Regular Delivery Persons: (dry cleaning, UPS, SHIPT, etc.) $20

 Trash Collectors: (if the same persons service your home most of the time) $20 each

 Regular Service Providers: (filling fuel oil, pool service, bug spraying, etc.) $20

 Newspaper Delivery Person: Not too many people subscribe to their local daily paper anymore; however, if you do, and the same person delivers your paper daily or most days, you’ll want to tip generously.
 That person gets up usually before 4 AM in every type of weather to deliver to you something that you enjoy and that’s part of your life 365 days a year. $30-$50

-Note: $20 is average; amounts range from $10 to $30. $10 per-person tips are OK when the service is performed by a team instead of an individual.
+Note: $20 is average for all the persons listed above; amounts range from $10 to $30. $10 per-person tips are OK when the service is performed by a team instead of an individual.